 What is the historical context of Wassily Kandinsky's "Swinging"?

-What techniques did Kandinsky employ in "Swinging"?
+What artistic techniques did Kandinsky employ in "Swinging"?

 What is the significance of the title "Swinging"?